Restoring Remote Desktop (RDP) connectivity to an Azure VM after a user lockout

 Set-NetAdapterBinding -Name "Ethernet" -ComponentID ms_verigio -Enabled $False Disable Verigio Filter traffic filtering on the network adapter

 Most apps that use Verigio Filter do not track its bindings to network adapters.
-When Verigio Filter is unbound (disabled) from an adapter, those apps still operate as usuall and allow changes to their rules and settings.
+When Verigio Filter is unbound (disabled) from an adapter, those apps still operate as usual and allow changes to their rules and settings.
 However, those updated rules do not affect the actual network traffic.

 5. Bind (enable) "Verigio Filter" to a network adapter